Industrial Air Compressor Preventative Maintenance

 1. Air-Cooled Reciprocating Compressor

-Daily: Perform the following steps every day, or after every eight hours of use.
+To service an air-cooled reciprocating compressor, perform the following steps every day, or after every eight hours of use:

 • Check the lubricant level to verify it never drops below the mid-range of the bayonet gauge.
 If the lubricant becomes discolored, empty and refill it.